tbedford/simple-auth-system/README.md

 ## TODO

-* Set an expiry on the cookie - this should be configurable.
+- [x] Set an expiry on the cookie - this should be configurable.
 At the moment it's just default expiry (when the browser closes)
-* If the user logs out we should expire the cookie.
+- [x] If the user logs out we should expire the cookie.
 Could probably avoid resetting the session_id field in the database as without the cookie there's nothing to compare to, and the session_id will be regenerated anyway when the user logs back in, but feel it probably should be cleared anyway!
-* Need to fix HTTP error codes!
+- [ ] Need to fix HTTP error codes!
+- [ ] Is there a way to set multiple paths for a cookie??